Dingleberry

 Cockney reimender Slang:

-Brass Tacks= facts
+Brass Tacks= facts.

 Sample Sentence:

-“Let’s get down to Brass Tacts!”
+“Let’s get down to Brass Tacks!”

 Quote of the week: Zitat der Woche: